kroxylicious/kroxylicious.github.io/_quickstarts/deploy.markdown

 # Use

-To use your Kroxylicious proxy, your client(s) will need to point to the proxy (using the configured Port-Per-Broker or SNI address) rather than directly at the Apache Kafka® cluster.
+To use your Kroxylicious proxy, your client(s) will need to point to the proxy (using the configured address) rather than directly at the Apache Kafka&#174; cluster.

 Here's how you would use Kroxylicious with the console producer and console consumer: